Warkanlock/warkanlock.github.io/_posts/2022-01-18-making-your-own-nfts-using-lighthouse.md

 You will need to read [Non-fungible tokens](https://ethereum.org/en/nft/) in order to understand what we are doing here.

-> Disclosure: This library is on beta stage, use with precaution and responsability
+> Disclaimer: This library is on beta stage, use with precaution and responsability

 ### What's Fantom?